Usually the cause is a major, catastrophic disorder that decreases blood pressure.

 In children, renal cortical necrosis may occur after severe infection, severe dehydration Dehydration Dehydration is a deficiency of water in the body.
 Vomiting, diarrhea, excessive sweating, burns, kidney failure, and use of diuretics may cause dehydration.
 People feel thirsty, and as dehydration... read more , shock Shock Shock is a life-threatening condition in which blood flow to the organs is low, decreasing delivery of oxygen and thus causing organ damage and sometimes death.
 Blood pressure is usually low... read more , or the hemolytic-uremic syndrome Hemolytic-Uremic Syndrome (HUS) Hemolytic-uremic syndrome (HUS) is a serious disorder that usually occurs in children and involves the formation of small blood clots throughout the body that block the flow of blood to vital... read more .

-In women, about half of the cases occur after complications of pregnancy, such as premature detachment of the placenta Placental Abruption Placental abruption is the premature detachment of a normally positioned placenta from the wall of the uterus, usually after 20 weeks of pregnancy.
-Women may have vaginal bleeding and/or severe... read more or abnormal position of the placenta Placental Abruption Placental abruption is the premature detachment of a normally positioned placenta from the wall of the uterus, usually after 20 weeks of pregnancy.
-Women may have vaginal bleeding and/or severe... read more , bleeding from the uterus, infections immediately after childbirth, blockage of arteries by amniotic fluid, death of the fetus within the uterus, and preeclampsia.
+In women, about half of the cases occur after complications of pregnancy, such as premature detachment of the placenta Placental Abruption Placental abruption is the premature detachment of the placenta from the wall of the uterus, usually after 20 weeks of pregnancy.
+Women may have abdominal pain and tenderness and vaginal bleeding... read more or abnormal position of the placenta Placental Abruption Placental abruption is the premature detachment of the placenta from the wall of the uterus, usually after 20 weeks of pregnancy.
+Women may have abdominal pain and tenderness and vaginal bleeding... read more , bleeding from the uterus, infections immediately after childbirth, blockage of arteries by amniotic fluid, death of the fetus within the uterus, and preeclampsia.

 Symptoms of Cortical Necrosis of the Kidneys